mapninja/Earthsys144/week03/02_TURN_IN_basic_table_joins_and_calculations.md

-# Basic Table Joins and Calculations in QGIS (DRAFT)
+# Basic Table Joins and Calculations in QGIS

 ## Overview

-This lab introduces one of the most important ideas in GIS: a map layer is also a table.
-When we work with spatial data, we are not only drawing counties, roads, or parcels on a map.
-We are also working with rows, columns, field names, and data types.
-That means many GIS tasks depend on understanding tables just as much as maps.
+This lab focuses on a two-layer join and calculation workflow.

-In this exercise, you will compare California county median household income for two years, `2000` and `2020`, by joining one county layer to another using a shared key field.
-Then you will calculate both the raw difference and the percent change between the two years, and finally create a choropleth map to show that change.
+You will compare California county median household income for `2000` and `2020`, join the two county layers through a shared identifier, calculate both absolute and percent change, and then symbolize the result as a choropleth map.

-This matters because GIS analysis often depends on connecting data from multiple sources.
-Sometimes you join a shapefile to a spreadsheet.
-Sometimes you join a layer to another layer.
-In both cases, the basic idea is the same: QGIS treats the attribute tables as separate tables and links them through a shared field.

-## Learning Objectives

-By the end of this lab, you should be able to:

-- Explain the difference between rows, columns, field names, and field types
-- Explain what a key field is and why it matters for a join
-- Explain the difference between a primary key and a foreign key
-- Open and interpret the **Fields** tab in **Layer Properties**
-- Open and use the **Attribute Table**
-- Join one spatial layer to another using a shared key field
-- Use the **Field Calculator** to create new numeric fields
-- Calculate both absolute change and percent change
-- Choose a reasonable choropleth classification for mapped values

 ## Data